Materials: Pine Needle Bio-composite

 CHEER PROJECT: FROM EARTH TO EARTH

-‘Cheer Project’ is a research into pine needles in which this abundant and unwanted material is developed into a 100% bio-based and biodegradable composite material.
+‘Cheer Project’ is a research on pine needles in which this abundant, overlooked and unwanted material is developed into a 100% bio-based, recyclable and compostable bio-composite material.